Everything We Learned About The Witcher Season 2 From Lauren Schmidt Hissrich’s Reddit AMA

 Recent Comments

-- teob on The Witcher: It’s Not Easy Adapting a Beloved Series 2 hours ago
+- carradice on The Witcher: It’s Not Easy Adapting a Beloved Series 10 mins ago

-- cap-mjb on Star Trek: Deep Space Nine Reread — Rising Son 3 hours ago
+- Aeryl on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 14 mins ago

-- JanaJansen on How to Prepare for Star Trek: Picard — The Essential Rewatch Guide 3 hours ago
+- ChristopherLBennett on On the Profound Awfulness of Netflix’s Dracula 31 mins ago